Hepatic lipase: Clinical significance

 Hepatic lipase deficiency is a rare, autosomal recessive disorder that results in elevated high-density lipoprotein (HDL) cholesterol due to a mutation in the hepatic lipase gene.
 Clinical features are not well understood and there are no characteristic xanthomas.
 There is an association with a delay in atherosclerosis in an animal model.
+Five missense mutations in encoding exons have been described and proved to be responsible for hepatic lipase deficiency: S267F, T383M, L334F, A174T, and R186H.

 In many studies that have been conducted, hepatic lipase is also closely related to obesity.
 In one test, an experiment was created by Cedó et al. where mouse cells were created to have a mutated HL protein that has lost its function.
 They found that a build-up of triglyceride levels led to nonalcoholic fatty liver disease.
 This was due to HL's inability to convert the triacylglycerides in IDL, and thereby creating LDL.
 Thus, the inability of endothelial cells to take up free fatty acids becomes higher and more IDL gets stored in the liver.
 This deficiency in HL also leads to liver inflammation and obesity problems.
 In the experiment though, mouse HL is found unbound to heparan sulfate proteoglycans (HSPG) whereas human HL is found attached to heparan sulfate proteoglycans (HSPG), deactivating HL until bound to IDL.
 More experiments must be performed to determine the potential effects in humans.